 Mono is way older than .NET Core.
 The development of it started pretty much when the initial .NET Framework was announced in the year 2000.
 Although many parts of the .NET Framework were to be proprietary and patented by Microsoft, the company has published its underlying Common Language Infrastructure (CLI) as an open ECMA-approved standard, enabling developers outside of Microsoft to build independent implementations of .NET.

 This did not go unnoticed by Miguel de Icaza, who then worked for a company called Ximian.
-As upcoming .NET Framework was specifically designed for Windows, he decided to use the CLI to create his own Linux version of it.
-Not very long afterwards, he has realized that this would be a vast task that cannot be done by a small team of developers within a reasonable amount of time.
-So, in 2001, he has open-sourced the project.
+As the upcoming .NET Framework was specifically designed for Windows, he decided to use the CLI to create his own Linux version of it.
+Not very long afterward, he realized that this would be a vast task that cannot be done by a small team of developers within a reasonable amount of time.
+So, in 2001, he open-sourced the project.

 Since then, the evolution of mono followed the pace of .NET Framework development.
-For example, whenever a new version of C# language would be released, it would be integrated in mono shortly afterwards.
+For example, whenever a new version of C# language would be released, it would be integrated into mono shortly afterward.
 The same would apply to the changes in the system class libraries and other core components of the system.

 As well as this, together with a wide range of Xamarin tools, mono enables cross-platform mobile app development where a shared codebase can be compiled into a native format for either Android or iOS.

 Unity video game engine that can be used on a whole range of gaming platforms has also adopted mono.
 Finally, another worthy application of mono is client-side Blazor, which allows the execution of compiled .NET code directly inside browsers on top of WebAssembly.